waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Mistake:** Arrived at Hiker to test Flash hypothesis without the required Pokémon (LUNA, Clefable) in my party.
 - **Lesson:** Always verify party composition and necessary items/moves *before* traveling to a location to test a hypothesis.

+# IX.
+Self-Assessment Log

+- **Turn 217985 Reflection:**
+    - **Data Management:** Past issues with deferred tool maintenance have been corrected.
+Current practice is to address tool/agent issues immediately.
+    - **Notepad Quality:** Notepad is well-organized and contains unique, valuable information.
+No major refactoring needed.
+    - **Mechanic Documentation:** All known tile types are documented with their observed mechanics.
+    - **Agent/Tool Opportunities:** No immediate opportunities for new agents or tools were identified.
+Existing ones are sufficient for current tasks.
+    - **Goal Adherence:** Goals are correctly formatted as 'WHAT' not 'HOW'.
+Flexibility has been demonstrated by pivoting between stalled quests.
+    - **Untested Assumptions:**
+        1. The solution to the Mt.
+Moon puzzle is exclusively internal to the cave.
+(To be revisited if all internal hypotheses fail).
+        2. One of the currently generated hypotheses is the correct one.
+(Will generate more if all fail).
+        3. The Hiker and Rocket Grunt are the only two puzzle triggers.
+(Will re-explore the entire cave for other possibilities if current hypotheses are exhausted).